COSIMA/esmgrids/README.md

 # esm-grids

-Python representation of Earth System Model grids.
+This package contains Python representations of Earth System Model grids.
+These are very useful, for example, for converting model grids between different formats.

 Grids currently supported: